reachjason/celo-ecosystem/README.md

 # The Celo Ecosystem
-This is a community-maintained living list that captures all the projects in the Celo ecosystem with a brief description and links.
+This is a community-maintained living list that captures projects in the Celo ecosystem with a brief description and links.

-**Note**: This definitely has a lot of work in identifying projects.
+**Note**: This list is certainly not exhaustive.
+Please call out projects that you see are missing.

 Suggestions for more apt descriptions?
 Missing projects?
 Pull requests are welcome on README.md (this file).
 Or simply submit your project to [this form](https://forms.gle/rcxikkRRoS9FptC28).